-Treatment of VIN/VaIN should be made in consultation with a specialist.
+Treatment of VIN and Vulvar Cancer and of VaIN and Vaginal CancerTreatment of VIN/VaIN should be made in consultation with a specialist.
 Low-grade VIN/VaIN (VIN 1/VAIN 1) can be observed or managed as per recommendations for vulvovaginal warts.
 Various treatment modalities for VIN are available, including TCA, local excision, laser vaporization or ablation, and imiquimod therapy.
 Treatment options for VaIN include topical 5-FU, laser vaporization with a CO2 laser, and excisional procedures with electrosurgical loops or a scalpel excision.
 Fluorouracil cream and ointments should not be used in pregnant women.
 Management of invasive vulvar or vaginal cancer should follow the NCCN guidelines (http://www.nccn.org).

 Treatment of AINThere are no adequate randomized, controlled, therapeutic trials reported for the treatment of AIN.
 Treatment decisions are based on size, location, and severity of histology.
 Several different treatments have been described in small open-label studies, including topical 5-FU or imiquimod, infrared coagulation, laser therapy, and surgical excision.101-104 These data do not indicate that treatment for HIV-infected women with AIN should be modified for patients receiving cART nor is there evidence indicating that cART should be instituted or modified for the purpose of treating AIN.

 Treatment of HPV-associated disease at other sites, including oral and penile lesions, does not differ in HIV-infected versus uninfected men and women.

 Role of Antiretroviral TherapySevere immunosuppression is associated with greater HPV-associated morbidity and mortality.
 However, studies show conflicting findings in reducing risk of HPV-related cervical and anal HPV disease, therefore, intraepithelial neoplasia by itself is not an indication for initiating cART.

-Monitoring for toxicity and recurrences is required during and after treatment of genital warts.
+Monitoring of Adverse Events (Including IRIS)Monitoring for toxicity and recurrences is required during and after treatment of genital warts.
 The major toxicity of podofilox, imiquimod, and sinecatechin ointment is inflammation at the application site.
 The major toxicity of cryotherapy is local pain.
 The major toxicities of surgical treatment for genital warts are local pain, bleeding, and secondary infection.
 The major toxicities associated with acid cauterization are local pain and irritation or ulceration of adjacent normal skin.
 Intralesional IFN-α can be associated with systemic toxicities of IFN-α, including fever, fatigue, myalgia, malaise, depression, and other influenza-like symptoms.
 Infrared coagulation may lead to bleeding and abscess formation.
 Scarring can occur with any of the above treatment modalities.
 Topical cidofovir may result in systemic absorption and be associated with renal toxicity.96

 Secondary infections are not uncommon if ulcerations occur, and close monitoring post-treatment for treatment-related toxicity is warranted.
 Treatment of CIN with ablative and excisional modalities can be associated with several adverse events such as pain and discomfort, intraoperative hemorrhage, post-operative hemorrhage, infection, and cervical stenosis.
 Treatment of AIN is associated with adverse events, including ulcerations, abscesses, fissures, and fistulas.